Killing of Brenda Schaefer

 1988 murder in Louisville, U.S.

 On September 24, 1988, 36-year-old Brenda Schaefer was abducted, raped, and killed in Louisville, Kentucky, United States.
-The crime had been carried out by her 50-year-old ex-boyfriend Mel Ignatow and his 38-year-old girlfriend Mary Ann Shore, with the latter cooperating with authorities in exchange for a lesser charge by implicating Ignatow as the main perpetrator.
+The crime had been carried out by her 50-year-old ex-fiancé Mel Ignatow and his 38-year-old girlfriend Mary Ann Shore, with the latter cooperating with authorities in exchange for a lesser charge by implicating Ignatow as the main perpetrator.

 Ignatow was acquitted of Schaefer's murder in 1991, after a jury found Shore's testimony unconvincing.
 Less than a year later, Ignatow admitted to killing Schaefer after physical evidence was found at his home.
 Under the legal principle of double jeopardy, he could not be tried a second time for the murder.
 However, Ignatow was convicted and sentenced to a combined 17 years in prison, of which he served nearly 10 years, for several instances of perjury in his grand jury testimony for the case, in which he had repeatedly and falsely proclaimed his innocence.

 Background

-Brenda Sue Schaefer was born on April 25, 1952, in Louisville's St. Joseph neighborhood, as the youngest of six children to John and Essie Schaefer.
-She grew up in nearby St. Matthews.
-After graduating Waggener High School, Schaefer married her highschool sweetheart Charles "Pete" Van Pelt, but they divorced after four years due to arguments over Van Pelt's low income.
-A second marriage to Jim Rush ended after eight years, but Schaefer maintained close ties with both her ex-husbands.
-She worked as a dentist's assistant at the time of her death.

-Melvin Henry Ignatow was born on March 26, 1938, in Philadelphia, Pennsylvania, as the second of three children to David and Virginia Ignatow.
-The family moved to Louisville during World War II.
-Ignatow had a brief relationship with Mary Ann Shore, largely based on Ignatow's claim he could make her thinner through "sexercise", but he eventually broke up with her.
-He worked as a travelling salesman.